 At 20.30 hours on the 10th May they moved to a lying up area behind Mt Trocchio in readiness for the Congo bridge build.

-Below: Map trace of 7 Field Company's tasks on approaches to the crossing sites, taken from 4 Div HQRE War Diary April 1944
+Below: Map trace of 7 Field Company's tasks on approaches to the bridge crossing sites, taken from 4 Div HQRE War Diary April 1944

 Above; Page from C.R.E's war diary April 1944 naming four different bridge camps for different bridging and rafting training.
 CRE - Commander Royal Engineers, usually of the rank of Lt Colonel and is the chief Royal Engineer of the Division.